| Written by Mark Buzinkay

 NamOps specialises in refrigerated containers with over 300 plugin points covering a range of products such as chicken, fish, meats, and seeds.
 In addition to refrigerated containers, NamOps handles between 120 and 150 dry containers per month in addition to refrigerated containers across Southern Africa.

 In 2021, NamOps installed Reefer Runner to optimise their reefer tracking management.
 Readers and transponders monitor refrigerated containers remotely.
-Reefer Runner's plug & play interface to NamOps current TOS secured a seamless integration and smooth installation.
+Reefer Runner's plug-and-play interface to NamOps current TOS secured a seamless integration and smooth installation.
 The solution goes way beyond essential reefer temperature monitoring.
 It provides proper refrigerated container management, handling the entire process.
 In contrast, the containers are in NamOps's care, allowing to access real-time reefer information and reports via web interface and, thanks to the optional modules "Energy Monitoring", optimising energy consumption and increasing efficiency.

 The bay is a haven for sea vessels because of its natural deepwater harbour, protected by a sand spit ("Pelican Point").
 These waters, being rich in plankton and marine life, also drew large numbers of southern right whales, attracting whalers in the past and fishing vessels today.